 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Since we were staying at the Westin Place Vendôme near the Jardin des Tuileries I picked a tour at the Orsay.
 That way once the tour was complete, we would not be too far from the hotel for dinner.

 We met our docent Katherine for a 3-hour Musee d’Orsay and Paris in the 19th Century tour.

 Mr. Misadventures and I have been to the Orsay many times.
 The building’s architecture calls to us.
-We have wandered through the rooms looking at paintings, the statues and the furniture, but I very quickly become overwhelmed at everything there is to see.
+We have wandered through the rooms looking at paintings, the statues, and the furniture, but I very quickly become overwhelmed by everything there is to see.

 That’s why this tour was such a delight.
 There was a focus to the tour, a story we followed and it was so refreshing.
 As with every Context Travel docent, Katherine masters the intricate knowledge needed to make the tour interesting.
 She had just completed her dissertation on Parisian art and has been awarded a Ph.D., she is one smart cookie.

 And that is what you need.
 Not someone who has memorized a bunch of cards and God help you if someone wants to veer off-course or off-topic.
 Katherine’s deep knowledge allows her to customize the tour to fit our curiosities.
 She took us on a 3-hour journey about one particular part of Parisian art history and 3 months later I remember a lot of it.